kanors-emr/Veda-documentation/docs/source/pages/introduction.rst

 Licenses are perpetual, but like GAMS, **license keys will not support major versions that are released after expiry of maintenance.**
 Maintenance status of the license is displayed on the main form of Veda.

+Normally, permanent licenses are issued after the payment is received.
+But users can request a permanent license once the payment process is underway.
+Maintenance cycle will start from the day a permanent license is activated.

 .. image:: images/maintenance_status.png
    :width: 700